uos3/obc-firmware/README.md

 3. Compile the application with: `./build uos3-proto test`

+  * `./build test` will compile by default for uos3-proto (The March '17 UoS3 OBC Development board)

 4. Flash the latest compiled program (here, 'test') to the circuit board with: `./flash`

+  * `./build -F test` will automatically flash after a successful build

 5. (If needed) Debug the latest compiled program with `./debug`

   * This will flash the latest compiled program to the board and then leave you at an attached GDB shell
+  * `./build -D test` will automatically debug after a successful build

   * Useful GDB Commands
     * 'r' - Run program from beginning
     * 'Ctrl+c' - Interrupt running of program